worldline/angular-training/docs/src/en/components.md

 </CodeGroupItem>
 </CodeGroup>

-The next example targets the host element again, but only when it also has the active CSS class.
+The next example targets the host element again, but only when it also has the active CSS class applied by in its parent's template.

 <CodeGroup>
 <CodeGroupItem title="login-form.component.scss">